Utah: Bryce Canyon & Zion National Parks | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch

-Your route leads you into the park, passing stunning rock formations and stands of ponderosa pine.
-When the path was completed, it provided leisurely outdoor access from Bryce Canyon City to Inspiration Point, your first destination.
-Though Inspiration Point lies at 8,100 feet, the bike trail never exceeds a grade of 6%, making for an easy-to-moderate ride.
-Once you arrive, you gaze upon a spectacular canvas of finger-like hoodoos standing in a natural amphitheater, the Boat Mesa stretching out behind.
+After breakfast, set out early on the Bryce Canyon Shared-Use Path.
+Your first stop is the Visitor Center, where exhibits offer an overview of the park’s geology and wildlife.
+From here, your ride leads deeper into the park, passing dramatic rock formations and stands of ponderosa pine.
+The path provides leisurely access from Bryce Canyon City to Inspiration Point, your first major destination.
+Though Inspiration Point sits at 8,100 feet, the trail’s grade never exceeds 6 percent, making for an easy-to-moderate ride.
+Upon arrival, enjoy an unforgettable view of slender hoodoos rising in a vast natural amphitheater, backed by the striking Boat Mesa.

-This afternoon, your trip leaders are happy to help you plan some hiking in Bryce.
-After a full and rewarding day, gather together for an included dinner at a local restaurant.
+This afternoon, your Trip Leaders are happy to suggest short hikes or scenic walks within the park.
+After a full and rewarding day, gather with your fellow travelers for an included dinner at a local restaurant.

 Today's Ride Choices